jilldela/CE/interview_questions.md

 # Interview Questions

+## What are two programming paradigms of Ruby?
+* Imperative
+* Declarative

 ## What is HTTPS and how is it different from HTTP?
 #### HTTP stands for Hyper Text Transfer Protocol
   * protocol which data is sent between browser and web server